 You might have read our previous article, detailing how to build a 4 GPU Litecoin mining rig, but maybe you don’t want to invest that much money in a rig just yet.
 No worries!
 In today’s post, I’ll show you how you can assemble your own 1,350+Kh/s Litecoin mining rig for under $1,000.
-As of the date this guide was updated (1/6/2014), a 3 GPU Litecoin mining rig like this, can generate over $250 USD worth of Litecoins or $230 USD worth of Dogecoin per month.
-Click here, for a pre-configured calculator with the hash-rate and energy use for this Litecoin mining rig already entered.
+As of the date this guide was updated (2/20/2014), a 3 GPU Litecoin mining rig like this, can generate over $150 USD worth of Litecoins or $230 USD worth of Dogecoin per month.
+Click here, for a pre-configured Litecoin mining calculator or here for a Dogecoin mining calculator.
 You’ll just have to enter your local power company rate to calculate your net profits.
-As you can see, using the best Litecoin mining hardware currently available on the market, we can build a fairly low risk investment in the future of crypto-currency.
+As you can see, using the best scrypt mining hardware currently available on the market, we can build a fairly low risk investment in the future of crypto-currency.
 Let’s get started!

 Mining Hardware List

 Essentially, a Litecoin mining rig is a custom-built PC with parts chosen for maximum hash rates (determines how fast you can mine) and minimal overall cost.
 Here are the parts you’ll need to build this budget sub-$1,000 rig.